-If you have contemplated learning meditation, and not known where to start, come and chat to Christine.
-She can talk you throughsome simple steps to get you started.
+If you have contemplated learning meditation, and not known where to start, come and chat to Us.
+We can talk you throughsome simple steps to get you started.

-Why not book in a massage and reflexology and she can chat to you about it while your stress and unease is being unraveled and relaxed.
-Christine is available for appointments with us on Fridays (and Sundays on request).
+Why not book in a massage and reflexology and we can chat to you about it while your stress and unease is being unraveled and relaxed.
+We are available for appointments Monday through Saturday.